cat1487/sfetch/README.md

 # fast
 ![image](https://github.com/cat1487/sfetch/assets/166303763/deb13ad2-016f-4ac2-bc7f-fdf4424ac603)
 # FAQ
-Q: why does sfetch show incorrect memory usage
+Q: why does sfetch show incorrect memory usage <b>
 A: in posix sh it is very difficult to get the real memory usage.
 All I got is to get close to the values of `free -h`